sbrant/parq_read/README.md

-parq_read.py is a sample script to pull records from a parquet file.
+parq_read.py is a sample script to enumerate records from a parquet file.
 The script converts the fields to key=value pairs, per record, for easy ingestion into Splunk.

 # Requirements:
 ## Pandas